EC2 and RDS Snapshot Chain

-During every backup session, Veeam Backup for AWS creates a cloud-native snapshot for each EC2 instance added to the backup policy.
-The cloud-native snapshot itself is a collection of point-in-time EBS snapshots that Veeam Backup for AWS takes using native AWS capabilities.
+During every backup session, Veeam Backup for AWS creates a cloud-native snapshot for each instance added to the backup policy.
+The cloud-native snapshot itself is a collection of point-in-time snapshots that Veeam Backup for AWS takes using native AWS capabilities.

-Snapshot creation during the first backup session may take significant time to complete since the whole content of the EC2 instance is copied.
+The creation of the first snapshot may take significant time to complete since Veeam Backup for AWS copies the whole image of the instance.

 - Snapshot replicas created during subsequent backup sessions store only those data blocks that have changed since the previous backup session.